SimpleDataLabsInc/prophecy-docs/docs/metadata/lineage.md

 ### Pipeline Zoom-In View

-This would give code level info around all the components present in the Pipeline.
+This shows code-level info around all the components present in the Pipeline.

 :::info
-Please select a particular component as shown in below image, to get code level view.
+Please select a particular component aas shown below to get the code-level view.
 :::

 ![Pipeline zoom-in](img/lineage-pipeline-zoom-in.png)

 ### Dataset Zoom-In View

-This would give info around all the upstream and downstream transformations if any for all the columns of the selected Dataset.
+This view gives info around all the upstream and downstream transformations if any for all the columns of the selected Dataset.

 ![Dataset zoom-in](img/lineage-dataset-zoom-in.png)